shumwaymark/sentinelcam/README.rst

   DataFeed.get_image_list (date, event) -> [timestamp]

-This function provides a list of ``datetime.timestamp`` objects that correspond directly to the capture times on images published by the Outpost.
+This function provides a list of ``datetime.timestamp`` objects reflecting the capture times on images published by the Outpost.
 These are provided in chronological order.
 Function arguments are identical to what is described above for ``get_tracking_data()``.

-All date and time refernces are in Coordinated Universal Time (UTC), not the local timezone.
+All date and time references are in Coordinated Universal Time (UTC), not the local timezone.

 .. code-block:: python